 Since opening, the Kennedy Willis Center has provided assistance and guidance to hundreds of families, caregivers, professionals, and organizations regarding the needs of persons with Down syndrome and related disabilities.
 The Center also provides education and training to future professionals in the field through its internship programs for area undergraduate and graduate students from the northeastern United States.

 The Center is staffed by a full-time administrator and support staff with the additional support of graduate and undergraduate students from area colleges and universities.

-Read more about the Kennedy Willis Center's latest news and activities in our latest newsletter.
+Read more about the Kennedy Willis Center's latest news and activities in our newsletter.

 Fueled by its 2017 Human Service Workforce Summit, Pathfinder Village remains actively involved in regional and statewide efforts to increase the pool of Direct Support Professionals (DSPs) entering the field of disability services.

 Much has been written about the importance of community life and social engagement for persons who live with a developmental disability.

 Established in 1996, the Kennedy Willis Center (KWC) at Pathfinder Village links research-informed best practices regarding individuals with intellectual disabilities to professional practitioners, families, and policy makers throughout New York State.